Pacoh people: Distribution

 Other Pacoh live in Vietnam where they are considered a part of the Ta Oi minority.
-In Vietnam, the Pacoh (Khas Pakho) number approximately 15,000 (1973) and are found in the highlands of Thừa Thiên-Huế Province.
+In Vietnam, the Pacoh (Khas Pakho) number approximately 15,000 (1973) and are found in the highlands of Huế.

 Industry

 Their main industry is slash-and-burn agriculture.

 Religion

 Most Pacoh are animists.
 They pray to many gods, ghosts and deities.
 Every village has a spirit-house on its outskirts.